MiaLWGH/WiSTraining/README.md

    (7) Click 'Save rules'.

-   (8) Go back to the documentation and try again, you shall be able to connect to your instance.
+   (8) Go back to the documentation and try again, you shall be able to connect to your instance via EC2 Instance Connect.

-   (9) Run the following command:
-     ```
-     sudo lsof -i tcp:22
-     ```
-     Example output looks like below:
+6. Terminate your Linux instance.

 #### Windows:
 1. Launch a Windows instance from console.
 Please follow the steps in "Step 1: Launch an instance":